-The macroeconomic and financial environment in the country remains volatile and the return to economic stability depends to a large extent on the actions and decisions of the institutions in the country and abroad.
+Developments during 2018 keep the macroeconomic and financial environment in the country volatile while returning to financial stability largely depends on the actions and decisions of the local and international institutions.

-The economic uncertainty of the country's economic environment constitutes a major risk factor where any adverse developments may negatively affect primarily domestic activities and their financial situation.
-The management of SIDENOR STEEL PRODUCTS MANUFACTURING COMPANY SA, as a member of the SIDENOR Group, taking into account its export character, strengthened by its modern production facilities in Greece, continuously assesses the situation and takes all necessary and possible measures to minimize any impact.
+The uncertainty of the country's economic environment is a key risk factor where any adverse developments may adversely affect their domestic activities and financial position.
+The Management of SOVEL SA, as a member of SIDENOR Group, taking into account its export character, which is strengthened by the modern production facilities that it owns in Almyros Magnesia, constantly assesses the situation and takes all necessary and possible measures for the minimizing any impact.

-Finally, safety in the workplace, environmental protection, harmonious co-existence with the local community and ongoing staff training continue to constitute non-negotiable goals, inextricably linked to the operation of the company.
+Finally, workplace safety, environmental protection, harmonious living with the local community and continuous staff training continue to be non-negotiable goals, inextricably linked to the operation of the company.